Valknut symbol meaning

 The Valknut

-The Valknut symbol involves three interlocking triangles.
+The Valknut symbol is composed of three interlocking triangles.
 It is known from the Viking world in two forms.
 The Borromean form is three interlocking but separate triangles, while the unicursal form is drawn using a single line.
-It is generally though that these are variations of the same symbol, as archaeologically, they appear in the same contexts.
+It is generally thought that these are variations of the same symbol, as archaeologically, they appear in the same contexts.

-The name Valknut is not a traditional Viking name, but a modern Norwegian title given to the symbol.
-It combines the words for slain warrior, “valr”, and knot “knut”, to mean “knot of slain warriors”.
+The name Valknut is not an original Viking name, but a modern Norwegian name given to the symbol.
+It combines the words for slain warrior, “valr”, and knot “knut”, to mean “knot of slain warriors.”
 This name was chosen as the Valknut appears to be associated with the dead, and with Odin, the god of war and the dead.

 The Valknut and the Dead